-During fiscal year 2023, the Board had three standing committees: the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
+During fiscal year 2024, the Board had three standing committees: the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
 The members of each committee are appointed by the Board and serve until their successor is elected and qualified, unless they are earlier removed or resign.
 In addition, from time to time, special committees may be established under the direction of the Board when necessary to address specific issues.
 In reliance on exemptions permitted for a "controlled company" within the meaning of the Nasdaq Rules, our Compensation Committee and Nominating and Corporate Governance Committee are not composed entirely of independent directors as defined under the Nasdaq Rules.
 The controlled company exemptions do not modify the independence requirements for the Audit Committee, and we comply with the audit committee requirements of the Sarbanes-Oxley Act of 2002, as amended, and the Nasdaq Rules.
-The table below provides information about the membership of these committees during fiscal year 2023:
+The table below provides information about the membership of these committees during fiscal year 2024:

 Name Audit Compensation Nominating and Corporate Governance

 Amanda Baldwin

-John P. Bilbrey (1) X
+John P. Bilbrey Х

-Christine Dagousset (2) X
+Christine Dagousset (1) Х Х

+Pamela Edwards (2)

 Deirdre Findlay С

-Tricia Glynn (3) С X
+Tricia Glynn (3) С

-Janet Gurwitch (4) X
+Janet Gurwitch (4)

 Martha Morfitt С

-David Mussafer X
+David Mussafer Х

-Emily White X
+Emily White Х

-Michael White (5)
+Michael White (5) Х

-Paula Zusi X
+Paula Zusi Х

-Number of meetings during fiscal year 2023 5 7 4
+Number of meetings during fiscal year 2024 5 4 4

-- C Committee Chairperson - (1) Mr. Bilbrey was appointed to the Board and as a member of the Compensation Committee effective July 10, 2023. - (2) Ms. Dagousset served as a member of the Compensation Committee until July 10, 2023.
-She was appointed as a member of the Nominating and Corporate Governance Committee effective July 10, 2023. - (3) Ms. Glynn served as a member of the Nominating and Corporate Governance Committee throughout fiscal year 2023, and until January 15, 2024. - (4) Ms. Gurwitch served as a member of the Nominating and Corporate Governance Committee until August 2, 2023. - (5) Mr. White was appointed as a member of the Nominating and Corporate Governance Committee effective January 15, 2024.
+C Committee Chairperson

+(1) Ms. Dagousset was appointed as a member of the Audit Committee effective December 2, 2024.

+(2) Ms. Edwards was appointed as a member of the Audit Committee effective March 19, 2025.

+(3) Ms. Glynn served as a member of the Nominating and Corporate Governance Committee until January 15, 2024.

+(4) Ms. Gurwitch served as a member of the Audit Committee until her resignation from the Board on December 2, 2024.

+(5) Mr. White was appointed as a member of the Nominating and Corporate Governance Committee effective January 15, 2024.